NorbertL99/LogicalGame2048/README.txt

 //////////////////Version////////////////////
 /////////////////////////////////////////////
 Version is 0.1.
 GUI completed.

 Version is 0.2.
 GUI updates, fields random number insert in random place update, score managament work properly.
 Core of moving table need to be create.
-Updates will be given soon.

 This version is 0.3.
 Added moveing fields down properly.

+This version is 0.4.
+Moveing fields up added.
+Moveing fields right added.
+Checking of move is completed and after completed adding random number in random empty place.Updates will be given soon.

 /////////////////////////////////////////////
 ////////////////How to applay////////////////